-Name: Date: outside, you may use a house plant or any c r other plant.
+Name: Date: outside, you may use a house plant a tree or other plant.
 Observe it in detail.
-If you cannot go other object that you have handy.
-Imagine you are erved.
-After doing this for a few moments, in the practice describing thoughts and feelings. cleansing breaths.
-Now notice the first thoughtout Avoid the temptation to go on to the next in describing what you observed, we are going to To do this, first take a few deep calming and ght or feeling that comes to mind and focus on it. thought or feeling until you have observed and thought or feeling in the present moment.
-After you saw in the space below.
+If you cannot go or any other object that you have handy.
+Imagine you are ave observed.
+After doing this for a few moments, in the you saw. practice describing thoughts and for cleansing breaths.
+Now notice the find Avoid the temptation to go on to the state of perience in describing what you observed, we are going to be beelings.
+To do this, first take a few deep calming and rst thought or feeling that comes to mind and focus on it, the next thought or feeling until you have observed and current thought or feeling in the present moment.
+After one what you saw in the space below.

 Name: Date: thought?
 A sad thought?
-A plann Why did you choose this label for t or feeling you just observed and described.
-Is it a happying thought?
-A worry thought?
-Some other type of thought? his thought?
-Explain below.
-Id or subtract from what you observed and described about Did observing and describing you experience your thoughts and feel ur thoughts and feelings in this manner change the way you lings?
+A planning Why did you choose this label for this or subtract from what you observed and described abou the thought.
+Don't try to interpret the anought, just shok to the facts.
+Did observing and describing your the experience your thoughts and feeling noughts and feelings in this manner change the way yous?
 If so, how?
 If not, why not?